pflry/simple-json-editor/README.md

 ## License

-This project is licensed under the GPL v2 or later.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL v3 or later.
+See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.html) file for details.

 ## Author